 So, how do you maintain upbeat energy?

 We all have bad days, but with a few simple tricks, you can avoid letting that black cloud grow.
 Here’s how to find your own positive energy for lasting optimism.

 Ever heard the expression: “Your attitude determines your altitude”?

 The way we perceive ourselves and the world around us has an enormous impact on our experiences.

-How Do I Get Positive Energy?
+Wondering How You Can Get Positive Energy?

 Positivity seems to come naturally for some, while others have to work for it.

 If you find it challenging to maintain a positive outlook, take heart.
 It’s possible to learn how to give off that positive energy on a permanent basis!

 Here are 11 ways to bring positive energy into your life:

 1. Be aware of your negative thoughts and emotions